 Radiographic Testing or Radiographic Examination is a non-destructive testing (NDT) method for examining the internal structure of any component to identify its integrity.
 Radiographic Testing or RT uses x-rays and gamma-rays to produce a radiograph of the test specimen that shows changes in thickness, defects or flaws, and assembly details to ensure optimum quality.
-Radiographic testing of welds to ensure the weld quality is a widely used industry practice.
+Radiographic testing of welds to ensure weld quality is a widely used industry practice.
 Radiographic testing in welding is a highly dependable way to detect weld defects like cracks, porosity, inclusions, voids, lack of fusion, etc. in weld interiors.
-Because of its high dependability, radiographic testing is widely used in the oil & gas, aerospace, transport, military, automotive, manufacturing, offshore, petrochemical, marine and power generation industries.
+Because of its high dependability, radiographic testing is widely used in the oil & gas, aerospace, transport, military, automotive, manufacturing, offshore, petrochemical, marine, and power generation industries.

 Radiographic Testing Principle

 In Radiography Testing, the part to be tested is placed between the radiation source and a piece of sensitive film or detector.
 Once the x-ray or gamma-ray radiation is started, the test part will hinder some of the radiation by its material density and thickness.
-Thicker and more dense material will allow less radiation to pass through the specimen.
-The film (or an electronic device) records the amount of radiation (known as radiograph) that reaches the film through the test specimen.
+Thicker and denser material will allow less radiation to pass through the specimen.
+The film (or an electronic device) records the amount of radiation (known as a radiograph) that reaches the film through the test specimen.
 By studying the radiograph data, defects can easily be recognized.
 If the material is sound without any defect, entire rays will evenly pass through the material.
-But for materials containing flaws, rays passing through the flaws will get absorbed to a small extent due to the change in the density.
+But for materials containing flaws, rays passing through the flaws will get absorbed to a small extent due to the change in density.

 In radiographic testing, defects are detected using thickness variation.
-So, larger the variation, the easier the defect is to detect.
-But when the path of rays is not parallel to a crack, the thickness variation is less and thus crack may not be visible.
+So, the larger the variation, the easier the defect is to detect.
+But when the path of rays is not parallel to a crack, the thickness variation is less, and thus crack may not be visible.
 That’s why it is always suggested to perform radiographic testing by sending rays at various angles.

 Radiographic Testing Procedure

-- Step 1- Surface Preparation: Surface irregularities must be removed so that they can not mask or confuse the image as defect.
+- Step 1- Surface Preparation: Surface irregularities must be removed so that they can not mask or confuse the image as a defect.
 The finished surface of all butt welded joints should be flushed with the base material.

 - Step 2- Selecting the right radiation source and radiographic film: Depending on radiographic sensitivity and material thickness radiation source (x-ray or gamma-ray) must be decided.
-Fine grain high definition radiographic films can be used.
+Fine-grain high-definition radiographic films can be used.